Sound, Awareness, and the Search for the Lost Chord

 The Practice Is Open

+The invitation is practical.
 Go to the streaming services.
 Find Life Tuning, PrimaSounds, or Gate Keeper.
 Begin with a short session.
-Use decent equipment if you have it.
+Use good equipment if you have it.
 Keep the volume strong enough to feel but never harsh.
-Give the music your full attention.
-Let it work through sound, body, breath, and silence.
+Let the sound work through the room, the body, the breath, and the silence after the last tone fades.
+Then judge from experience.

 If PrimaSounds helps you, make it part of your life.
 Use it before meditation, writing, prayer, reflection, creative work, or difficult decisions.
 Use it after work when the mind is crowded.
 Use it when the body has disappeared behind words.
 Use it when you need to return to the inner center before acting outwardly.
+Use it as a tool, not an identity.
+Use it as return, not escape.

 Carry the Inquiry Forward

+The work remains open.
 PrimaSounds began with Arnold Keyserling’s discovery, but it did not end there.
 I carried the tones into recorded music through years of playing, measuring, listening, editing, and living with the sound.
 Others can continue the work in their own ways.

 That openness is part of spiritual democracy.
+No one owns the path.

 Why I Offer It Again

+For me, the deepest meaning of PrimaSounds has always been continuity of personal consciousness.
 Life never holds still.
 Bodies age.
 Work changes.
 Relationships deepen, break, heal, or disappear.
 Grief comes.
 Joy comes.
 Illness comes.
 New work appears.
 Old identities fall away.
 The inner weather changes constantly.

 PrimaSounds has helped me return for more than fifty years.
 It helped me as a young seeker in Vienna.
 It helped me as a lawyer under pressure.
 It helped me as a husband, father, writer, musician, and student of consciousness.
 It still helps me now.

+That is why I created the music.
+That is why I preserved the story.
+That is why I revised this book.
 The old edition carried the fire of discovery.
-This edition keeps that fire alive, but with clearer language, better science, safer claims, and a more open invitation.
+This edition keeps that fire alive with clearer language, better science and a wider invitation.

 PrimaSounds is a practice to test.
+The sound opens the field, but life gives the verdict.

 That is the ultimate meaning of PrimaSounds.

 Ralph Losey Copyright 2026.
-All Rights Reserved,
+All Rights Reserved.